 About the Clinical Trials

-RECOVER brings together patients, caregivers, doctors, community leaders, and researchers to better understand Long COVID.
+RECOVER brings together Patient, Caregiver, and Community Representatives, doctors, and researchers to better understand and find possible treatments for Long COVID.

-The National Institutes of Health (NIH) created the RECOVER Initiative to learn about the long-term effects of COVID.
-RECOVER researchers across the country are looking for answers about how and why Long COVID affects people differently.
+The National Institutes of Health (NIH) created the RECOVER Initiative to understand, treat, and prevent Long COVID.
+RECOVER researchers across the country are looking for answers about why Long COVID affects people differently and how to treat it.

-RECOVER clinical trials are designed as platform protocols that allow researchers to study different interventions, or possible treatments, at the same time.
+RECOVER clinical trials are designed as platform protocols that allow researchers to study multiple possible treatments, or study interventions, at the same time.
+RECOVER’s 8 clinical trials will explore 13 possible treatments for Long COVID symptoms.

 Learn more about the design of the clinical trials